astronautlabs/bitstream/README.md

 await reader.read(7); // == 0b0001111
 ```

-The above will write the values as unsigned integers in big-endian (network byte order) format.
+The above will read the values as unsigned integers in big-endian (network byte order) format.

 ## Asynchronous versus Synchronous